Tuesday, December 31, 2019

 Tuesday, June 18, 2019

-Your birthday is today, and all I can think is, "OMGee, my baby girl is three!"
+Your birthday is today, and all I can think is, "OMGee, my kiddo is three!"

 This past year of your life has been filled with joys as you've overcome obstacles and settled more and more into the beautiful person you are.
 Hardships and struggles have also presented challenges, but I am always in awe of how you adapt and grow, and your ability to transform others in the process.